donami/OOD-1415-markus-hederstrom/Assignments/Use_Cases.md

 **Use Case:** Use items default action on pickup
 **Actors:** Player, System
 **Description:** An item is picked up.
 The system informs the user about option for the item.
 Player chose “use”.
 The system executes the default action for the item.
+**Preconditions:** 1.
+Player must be in a cave.
+2. Item must be useable
 **Concerned user stories:** 3

 | Actor                                                               | System                                                             |